mapbox/mapbox-gl-native/README.md

 This will automatically run configure for you and set the correct paths.

-You can then proceed to build the library, tests or a GLFW app itself.
+You can then proceed to build the library, tests, or a GLFW app itself.

 # Style